BiaPyX/BiaPy-doc/source/get_started/faq.rst

         <iframe width="560" height="315" src="https://www.youtube.com/embed/wxahMOKpLKM?si=aU1eNutnVN3NVOQq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+* **Can I run my worklow on a smaller subset of the input data for just a few epochs, to give an early indication of how things are working?**

+    Regarding the use of less input data, while there is no option to automatically tell BiaPy to use less training data (apart from using a larger validation set), you could simply **create a new folder with the subset of the data** you wish to use and change the input path so the workflow uses that folder instead of the original.

+    To get an early indicating of the workflow's performance, you can

+    #. **Set the number of epochs to a small value** (anything between 1 and 10, for example).
+    #. **Change the learning rate scheduler to "One cycle"**.
+    #. **Set the learning rate to a higher-than-usual value** (something between 0.0005 and 0.001).

+    The `one-cycle learning rate scheduler <https://pytorch.org/docs/stable/generated/torch.optim.lr_scheduler.OneCycleLR.html>`__ is a way of very fast training of neural networks using large learning rates, also known as "`super-convergence <https://arxiv.org/abs/1708.07120>`__".
+The idea behind is to start with a very small learning rate, progressively rise it to a maximum value (which you define) and bring it back down.

 * **My training is too slow.
 What should I do?**